Jack Grout

-John Frederick Grout (March 24, 1910 – May 13, 1989) was an American professional golfer who competed on the PGA Tour from 1931 to 1953.
-Though he taught many Hall of Fame players, he is best known as the 'first and only' golf teacher of Jack Nicklaus.
-He was inducted into the Golf Magazine World Golf Teachers Hall of Fame in 2016.
+John Frederick Grout (March 24, 1910 – May 13, 1989) was an American professional golfer.
+From 1931 to 1953, Grout competed on the PGA Tour.
+Though he taught many Hall of Fame players, he is best known as the "first and only" golf teacher of Jack Nicklaus.
+In 2016, he was inducted into the Golf Magazine World Golf Teachers Hall of Fame.

-Early career
+Early life

-Grout was born in Oklahoma City, Oklahoma.
-His golf career began in 1918 as a caddie at the old Oklahoma City Golf & Country Club.
+In 1910, Grout was born in Oklahoma City, Oklahoma.
+In 1918, at the age of 8, his golf career began as a caddie at the old Oklahoma City Golf & Country Club.

+Many of Grout's siblings became high-level golfers.
+His older brother Dick played in the 1926 PGA Championship and the 1929 U.S. Open.
+Also, Dick won the Oklahoma Open in 1927 and 1929.
+His younger brother Raymond (Dutch) played in the 1934 U.S. Open and, later that same year, won the Oklahoma State Open Match-Play Championship.
+His youngest sister Jenny was one of the greatest female golfers in Oklahoma history.
+She won both the state high school girls' championship in 1934 and the state amateur championship in 1937.

+Professional career

 In 1927, at the age of seventeen, he was named the golf professional at Edgemere Country Club in Oklahoma City.
 On October 30, 1929, just one day after the stock market collapsed, he was elected to membership in the PGA.

-Several months later in February, 1930 he and his older brother Dick moved from Oklahoma City to Fort Worth, Texas.
+In 1930, he and brother Dick moved from Oklahoma City to Fort Worth, Texas.
 There, the older Grout began working as the head professional at Glen Garden Country Club.
 It was at Glen Garden where Jack Grout, employed as his brother's assistant, became friends and playing partners with 18-year-old Byron Nelson and 17-year-old Ben Hogan.
 Both would later become two of the top players in golf history.

 Grout made his PGA Tour début on December 18, 1931, playing in the Pasadena Open at Brookside Park Golf Course.
 He remained a regular member on the pro circuit until 1945.
 Though he had one of the finest swings in the game, he was never among the Tour's top money winners because of extreme near-sightedness as well as having a chronic back condition.